AlvarBer/Persimmon/docs/src/introduction.md

 Objectives
 ----------
+Research:

+:   On terms of research this project touches on a multitude of topics, from
+    the theoretical aspects inherent to creating what is essentially a domain specific language to the relevant current commercial solutions available.
+    All of this requires a compilation and reading of scientific sources.

+Requirements:

+:   The system is defined on the requirements fixated at the start of the
+    project, it is necesary to provide both a good description of each, as well as some kind of development plan connecting them all.
+    A good risk analysis can also prevent failures in a multitude of areas such as time management or technical debt.

+Design:

+:   The system has to be designed in accordance to those requirements, both
+    in terms of making it easy to progress through the milestones as well as producing a usable software at each stage.

+Implementation:

+:   There are some **non-functional requirements**, such as the project running
+    on the desktop platform, being able to pack it into a executable (to make evaluation easier for participants), have a framerate good enough for pleasant use (minimum 30 FPS), or support multithreading (as to not block the main/UI thread from running when executing the backend),

+Testing:

+:   The software needs to be testable, as to allow for the automation of
+    testing on the source repository, caching bugs faster in the process.

+Evaluation:

+:   The software will be evaluated by participants that belong to the intended
+    audience of the system, a form must be prepared detailing the task they will have to perform, as well as how their data will be treated.

 Learning:

-:   It helps both with the programming barrier, easing the learning curve of
+:   The software will help both with the programming barrier, easing the
-    Machine Learning as it allows the learner to focus on the connections, intuitions and mathematical basis and not on the implementation details and the quirks of the concrete language.
+    learning curve of Machine Learning as to allow the learner to focus on the connections, intuitions and mathematical basis of the algorithms and not on the implementation details and the quirks of the language.

 Faster exploratory work:

 :    By providing an easy to use, drag and drop interface the user can try a
-     plethora of different estimators and adjusting the hyper-parameters as they see fit without writing a single line of code.
+     plethora of different estimators and adjusting the hyper-parameters as they see fit faster, and without writing a single line of code.

 What the project is not